 Minneapolis, MN 55410

-Ed Bock has been making images for over 35 years.
+Ed Bock has been making images for over 45 years.
 While earning a living as a successful commercial photographer he also explored personal artistic expression.
-This has included painting, printmaking, digital imaging, and sculpting.
-“My art is a response to textures, iconic shapes, colors, and ideas from the world around me, as well as my inner world.”
-Ed’s work makes a strong visual impact and has a tactile appeal.
+His art is an exploration and response to textures, iconic shapes, colors and ideas from his outer and inner worlds.

-Ed varies his approach to creating art using diverse materials: rust on metal, acrylic on sculpted forms, acrylic paint, charcoal, watercolor crayons, and even dried plant material on canvas.
-All have exploration of color and texture in common.
-Besides a paintbrush, his tools include old credit cards, spray bottles, cardboard scrapers, chopsticks, and his favorite, the Dremel Tool.
+Ed varies his approach to creating art using diverse materials: rust on metal, acrylic paint, carved figures, charcoal, and dried plant material on canvas.
+Besides a paintbrush and camera, his tools include old credit cards, spray bottles, cardboard scrapers, chopsticks, and his favorite, the Dremel Tool.